UConn vs. Miami (FL): Odds, spread, over/under - NCAA Tournament Final Four

 UConn vs. Miami (FL): Odds, spread, over/under and other Vegas lines - NCAA Tournament Final Four

-The No. 4 seed UConn Huskies (29-8) and No. 5 seed Miami Hurricanes (29-7) will both try to secure a spot in the NCAA Tournament national championship game when they meet in the Final Four on Saturday at NRG Stadium, tipping off at 8:49 PM, airing on CBS.
+A ticket to the NCAA Tournament national championship game is up for grabs when the No. 4 seed UConn Huskies (29-8) and the No. 5 seed Miami Hurricanes (29-7) play in the Final Four on Saturday at 8:49 PM at NRG Stadium (airing on CBS).

-Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the UConn vs. Miami (FL) matchup.
+You will take a look at odds, spreads, over/unders and more across multiple sportsbooks for the UConn vs. Miami (FL) matchup in this article.

 UConn vs. Miami (FL) Game Info